 Gap Inc. to Split Into Two Separate Publicly Traded Companies

-For years, Old Navy has been the workhorse for Gap Inc., whose other brands include Banana Republic, Athleta, Intermix and the newly launched Hill City.
+For years, Old Navy has been the workhorse for Gap Inc., whose other brands include Gap, Banana Republic, Athleta, Intermix and the newly launched Hill City.

 Now Old Navy will be its own separate company after Gap Inc. executives announced on Feb.
 28 that they are spinning off Old Navy and will create two independent publicly traded companies.
 One company will be called Old Navy, which is known for its family-oriented, moderately priced goods.
 The other company, consisting of all the other Gap Inc. brands, does not have a name yet but is being referred to as NewCo.